onnx/turnkeyml/examples/cli/readme.md

 All of the following tutorials assume that your current working directory is in the same location as this readme file (`examples/cli`).

-These tutorials assume you have used the [cloning install](https://github.com/aig-bench/onnxmodelzoo/blob/main/toolchain/docs/install.md#cloning-install) since that provides you with the required tutorial files in `examples/cli/scripts`.
+These tutorials also assume you have [installed from source](https://github.com/onnx/turnkeyml/blob/main/docs/install.md) since that provides you with the required tutorial files in `examples/cli/scripts`.

 ## Hello World